Semrush helps you:

 YouTube Location Demographics

-US adults living in urban areas are more likely to use YouTube.
-84% of city-dwellers are users, dropping to 81% in suburbia and 74% in rural locations.
+US adults living in suburban areas are more likely to use YouTube.
+84% of those in suburbia are YouTube users, dropping to 85% in urban and 81% in rural locations.

 Sources: Pew Research Center, DataReportal